 top of page

-Is Median Price a Good Indicator of Value?
+Is Median Price a Good Indicator of Price?

-Median Price - Is median price still a good indicator of value?
+Median Price - Is median price a good indicator of house prices?

 You would have heard property prices in Melbourne have gone crazy.
-Valuations have gone berserk, and sold prices are on the well above the wrong side of median price.
+Valuations have gone berserk, and houses prices are well above the wrong side of median price.

 In times like this, is median price still a good indicator of house prices and in particular, valuation?

-What about the "Price Guide" or "Statement of Information"?
+What is the "Price Guide" or "Statement of Information"?

 Officially, according consumer affairs and fair trading laws in Victoria, the price guide should be a fair estimate of the property, and it should be supported by recent sales of similar properties in the neighbourhood.
 This is what we called "comparable sales".
 However, this "similar properties" is very much opened to interpretation, and the selling agent's discretion.
-This is where the agent has the 'flexibility' to arbitrarily influence any reasonable numbers.
+This is where agents have been know to use their 'flexibility' to select an arbitrary values to influence and attract unsuspecting.

 What does this mean?
 We know buyers are attracted by low price.
 And higher buyer interests is good for their marketing.
 When it comes to auction, the more buyer interest there is, the easier it is for the auctioneer to drum up 'demand' and help him pitch bidders against each other.

-So, we should always do our own diligence.
-A guide is just a guide.
+Thus, agents will be more than happy to create the illusion of a "cheap and good property", to attract more buyers to a property.
+We should always do our own diligence, and not rely on the price guide.
 You will realise most of the time, it does not mean the vendor has that price range in mind, and It is also not an indication of how much the property will sell for.
+We often see sales agents artificially setting the price at $x, when the vendor actually wants 20% more.

 How do you know what a property will sell for?

 I wish there is a quick way to determine that.
-It would make our lives as buyers advocates a lot easier if there is.
+It would make our lives as independent buyers advocates a lot easier if there is.
 But, unfortunately, there isn't.
-There aren't any formulas, but a well-informed, experienced, buyers advocate with good local knowledge of the area and market, would be able to combinate factors, such as buyer interest in the property, in the area, growth potential, what people are willing to pay for, what the property is really worth, etc, into consideration, and provide a price estimate of within +/- 10%.
+There aren't any formulas, but a well-informed, experienced, buyers advocate with good local knowledge of the area and market, would be able to combine factors, such as buyer interest in the property, in the area, growth potential, what people are willing to pay for, what the property is really worth, etc, into consideration, and provide a price estimate of within a 10% accuracy.

 If you have been missing out on properties, you might want to consider seeking assistance from buyer's advocates who are experts in the area.